CoSoDocs/Guide/docs/source/posting-content-simplified.rst

 To **THREAD** a series of posts to communicate a longer message, simply REPLY to your preceding post.

 Additional options can be found by clicking the arrow icon found in the top right corner of any post, including a option to mute any threads you are included in but no longer want to be notified of new responses.
-You can also access moderation tools including the Mute, Block, and Report funtions.
+You can also use this menu to "pin" one of your own posts to the top of your feed and/or access moderation tools for other accounts including Mute, Block, and Report funtions.

 .. image:: _images/img_morepostoptionssimplified.jpg